 Building on years of expertise in working with cannabis and mental health, IRCCMH was started to bridge a gap between research and clinical practice.
 IRCCMH was developed out of a chance meeting between the two co-founders at a cannabis conference in Israel.
 Both Jan and Jahan recognized the need to look at cannabis and its impact from an objective perspective on mental health issues.
 They decided to develop an organization that would be community-focused but would link to universities, foundations, state institutions, and other organizations to leverage the best in their fields.

 IRCCMH in its short time has a few research initiatives already in process.
-Aligned with the Silver School of Social Work at NYU, the first project involves research on mental health clinician attitudes and knowledge surrounding cannabis and mental health (NYU IRB-FY2018-1951).
+The first project involves research on mental health clinician attitudes and knowledge surrounding cannabis and mental health (NYU IRB-FY2018-1951).

 IRCCMH is already busy working on research looking at cannabis and cancer as well as cannabis and opioid use.